-Aquaponics is a form of agriculture that has been around for many years but is resurfacing in today's modern world and attracting many people because of its benefits and profitability.
+Aquaponics is a form of agriculture that has been around for many years but resurfaces in today's modern world and attracts many people because of its benefits and profitability.
 Recent studies have shown the increasing demand for the aquaponics market globally because of the rising population, lack of farming land, and high demand for organic food worldwide.

 Aquaponics is a recirculating method of farming that combines aquaculture and hydroponics.
 It is the raising of fish and the growing of plants together in a symbiotic environment with the help of beneficial bacteria.
-It converts fish waste into nitrates, which become plant food, and in return, the plant roots filter and clean the water for the fish to live.
+The bacteria convert fish waste into nitrates, which become food for the plant, and in return, the plant roots filter and clean the water for the fish to live.